Scaling Recommender Transformers to One Billion Parameters: Experiments

 \subsubsection{Baselines}

 To evaluate the effect of model scaling and two-stage training, we primarily compare models within the same architecture family.
-Given that our base architecture is a standard transformer applied over user interaction histories, it provides a strong and representative baseline without requiring comparisons to unrelated architectures.
+We fix our modeling family to a standard transformer applied over user interaction histories, which serves as a general and representative baseline for studying scaling behavior.
+In addition, we compare against a drop-in encoder replacement by swapping the transformer for HSTU\,\cite{hstu}, whose authors argue for improved scaling compared to transformers on recommendation tasks.

-For downstream evaluation, we do not compare against traditional sequential recommenders such as SASRec\,\cite{sasrec}, which are typically optimized for retrieval (not ranking) and lack impression-awareness.
-We also impose specific architectural constraints --- two-tower setup, daily processing of user sequences, and offline inference --- which are incompatible with architectures like target-aware HSTU\,\cite{hstu} that assume richer context or online serving capabilities.

-Instead, we benchmark against a \textbf{production ranking model}: a gradient-boosted decision tree ensemble trained with pairwise logistic loss on one thousand features.
-These include standard heuristics (counters, ratios), handcrafted signals, and outputs from earlier generations of transformer-based two-tower models.
+Our main benchmark for downstream utility is against our \textbf{production ranking model}: a gradient-boosted decision tree ensemble trained with pairwise logistic loss on one thousand features.
+These features include standard heuristics (counters, ratios), handcrafted signals, and outputs from earlier generations of \textbf{transformer-based two-tower models}.
 We describe these prior models in more detail in section~\ref{sec:real-world}.

+For downstream evaluation, we do not compare against traditional sequential recommenders such as SASRec\,\cite{sasrec}.
+Such models are typically optimized for next-item prediction and are primarily used in retrieval-style settings, rather than impression-level ranking; consequently, they would be a poor fit and would substantially underperform in our ranking setup.
+We also do not compare against target-aware ranking formulations of HSTU\,\cite{hstu}: they rely on real-time data and explicit target awareness (conditioning on the candidate item), which is computationally much more expensive than our two-tower setup with daily processing of user sequences and offline inference.